 Why many employees feel devalued even in booming job market

-Today, at 56, White does similar work.
-Yet everything feels different.
-He’s a contractor for a technology services firm that assigns him to manage tech projects for a regional bank.
-He’s paid just two-thirds of his old salary.
-The bonuses and stock awards he once earned are gone.
+Today, at 56, White does similar work managing technology projects for a regional bank.
+And yet everything feels different.
+He is a contractor for a technology services firm that assigns him to the bank.
+He is paid less, and the bonuses and stock awards he once earned as a full-fledged employee are long gone.

-Despite the U.S. economy’s job growth, White and others like him don’t feel like beneficiaries of the longest expansion on record.
-The kinds of jobs they once enjoyed — permanent positions, with bonuses and opportunities to move up — are now rarer.
+For all the U.S. economy’s robust job growth, White and many people like him don’t feel much like beneficiaries of what is now the longest expansion on record.
+The kinds of jobs they once enjoyed — permanent positions, with stability, bonuses, pensions, benefits and opportunities to move up — are now rarer.

 “It’s not as easy as it was,” White says.